cferdinandi/adventure/content/adventures/the-ghost-ship.md

 {{<maps href="/downloads/assets_the-ghost-ship.pdf">}}

 ## Locations, Monsters & Events

 {{<details summary="The Ship." blurb="An old-school wooden ship.
 Below deck is a kitchen and crews quarters.
 Below that is the hold.
 There’s nothing in it to indicate that this is a transport vessel.
-You may want to let the adventurers have fun exploring this a bit, and scatter useful items around the ship." margin="true">}}
+However, they do find a map indicating where the crew may have gone." margin="true">}}
 - _Monsters_
 	+ {{<monster name="Shark">}}
 	+ {{<monster name="Piranha">}}